-Similar to adult acne, this is a condition that is common and universally loathed.
-Baby acne tends to last up to 6 weeks and can be mentally challenging for a new mom.
-It manifests by the appearance of pimples that appear on the cheeks and nose of the baby.
+Similar to adult acne, this is a common and universally loathed condition.
+Baby acne lasts up to 6 weeks and can be mentally challenging for a new mom.
+It manifests by the appearance of pimples on the baby's cheeks and nose.
 Unfortunately, they get worse before they heal.
 They do heal up entirely at the six weeks mark.
 For the best diaper rash cream, we have a few great suggestions.

 4. Salmon Patches

 Salmon patches and nests of blood vessels tend to heal after a few weeks, but they can take a few months sometimes.
 If a salmon patch appears around the back of the neck, it is generally referred to as a stork bite.
 Maternal hormones most likely cause nests of blood vessels, and if they occur in the eyes, it is usually referred to as an "angel's kiss."
 Some "stork bites" never heal and remain on the body forever.